Avian Influenza - What is it?

 What does "H5N1 virus" mean?

 The H5N1 virus is an influenza A virus subtype that occurs mainly in birds.
 Highly contagious among birds it can be deadly to them.
-H5N1 virus does not usually infect people.
+The H5N1 virus does not usually infect people.
 Most cases have resulted from people being in direct or close contact with H5N1-infected poultry or H5N1-contaminated surfaces.

 Of the few avian influenza viruses that have crossed the species barrier to infect humans, H5N1 has caused the largest number of detected cases.
 The full range of illnesses caused by the H5N1 virus has not yet been defined, making it possible that the only cases currently being reported concern the most severely ill people.